 - The customer wants something offered by an online seller, so they enter their payment details via the online shop’s shopping cart.

-- The information is transmitted from that point through a payment gateway, which acts as a middleman between the merchant and the bank associated with the payment.
+- The information is transmitted from that point through a payment gateway provider, which acts as a middleman between the merchant and the bank associated with the payment.

 - Another middleman may also be involved: the payment processor.
 These are solutions such as Stripe, PayPal, or even Google Pay.